M-F, 8 a.m. to 5 p.m. ET

 - Your Branch of Service will send papers for Regular and Reserve and certain forms of Disability Retirement to DFAS R&A Pay.
 We create an account and initiate your retirement payments.

-- Your Branch of Service will send papers relating to some Disability Retirements to the Veterans Administration (VA), which may pay entitlements of this sort
+- Your Branch of Service will send papers relating to some Disability Retirements to the Department of Veterans Affairs (VA), which may pay entitlements of this sort.

 - R&A Pay is your primary point of contact for matters affecting your regular and reserve retirement accounts